HenryHK/my-neovim-config/README.md

 TODO

-### YouCompleteMe
+~### YouCompleteMe~

-YouCompleteMe requires additional installation and compile to enable its funtions.
-See the [YouCompleteMe Github repo](https://github.com/Valloric/YouCompleteMe)
+~YouCompleteMe requires additional installation and compile to enable its funtions.
+See the [YouCompleteMe Github repo](https://github.com/Valloric/YouCompleteMe)~

+### coc.nvim

+As a heavy vscode user, I do love the `lsp` developed by Microsoft. [coc.nvim](https://github.com/neoclide/coc.nvim) is the most popular (I guess?) lsp client in vim/nvim.
+They also have very friendly docs and even Chinese docs!
+Ycm is good but seems a bit out of date

 ## License